Local

 “President Trump is rightfully highlighting the failed immigration system that Kamala Harris has overseen, bringing thousands of illegal immigrants pouring into communities like Springfield and many others across the country.
 President Trump will secure our border and put an end to the chaos that illegal immigration brings to our communities.”

-News Center 7 has also reached out to the City of Springfield and have not received a response at this time.
+News Center 7 has also reached out to the City of Springfield and has not received a response at this time.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]